 At the City of Boulder, we provide competitive salaries and valuable benefits to our employees.
 Eligibility for benefits is determined by the employee’s position.

-- Medical Insurance: Four medical options available through Cigna Healthcare
+Medical Insurance: Two medical options available through Cigna Healthcare

-- Additional Life Insurance for yourself and dependents available through The Standard
+Additional Life Insurance for employees and their eligible dependents

-- Employee Assistance Program: Confidential resources and secure tools to help employees or guide them through difficult times
+Employee Assistance Program: Confidential resources and secure tools to help guide employees through difficult times

-- Holidays: Ten full-day holidays and two half-day holidays, depending on employee group and hours worked
+Holidays: Nine full-day holidays and two half-day holidays, depending on employee group and hours worked

 Seasonal & Temporary employees’ benefits eligibility is determined on an average of 30 hours worked per week during the city measurement period, November 1st – October 31st.
 All seasonal & temporary employees that meet the eligibility requirements may participate in medical, HSA, 401K, 457, voluntary accident, critical illness, hospital indemnity and wellness benefits.